 - If this stretch causes any pinching in the shoulder, perform the stretch with the palm down on the ball.

 - To increase the stretch, move the arm slightly across the body slightly.

-Grant Cooper, Physical Medicine & Rehabilitation, answeredTo stretch your shoulders, stand with your feet shoulder-width apart, interlock your fingers and stretch them over your head with the palms facing toward the ceiling.
+Grant Cooper, MD, Physical Medicine/rehabilitation, answeredTo stretch your shoulders, stand with your feet shoulder-width apart, interlock your fingers and stretch them over your head with the palms facing toward the ceiling.
 Hold the stretch for 20 seconds.
 Instead of interlocking your fingers, you can modify this stretch by holding a long pole such as a broomstick over your head and stretching it toward the ceiling.

 Bring your right arm across your body.
 Use your left hand to hold your upper right arm and help pull it across your body.
 Hold for 20 seconds and then repeat with the opposite arm.
 Repeat 3 times.

 Standing with your feet shoulder-width apart, hold a towel with your right arm above and behind your head so that it drops down your back.
 With your left arm, reach behind your back (around your waist) and grab the dangling towel.
 With your right arm, pull upward so that your left arm is stretched.
 Hold for 20 seconds.
 Then, allow your left arm to pull on the towel to stretch your right arm.
 Hold for 20 seconds.
 Repeat using the opposite arms.
 Do this exercise only once if you have already done the other two shoulder stretching exercises.

 Eric Olsen, Fitness, answeredTo do shoulder stretches, grab the corner of a wall or doorframe with your right hand at shoulder level, your arm extended out.
 Then twist your upper body slowly to the left.
 You should feel the stretch in your shoulder.
 Hold and repeat.
 Then switch to your left side.